giabb/sports-analytics/README.md

 This project was developed during the 2019 Visual Analytics Course held by [Prof. Santucci](http://www.diag.uniroma1.it/users/giuseppe_santucci) at [Sapienza University of Rome](https://www.uniroma1.it/)

-The database used in this project is free and [available on Kaggle](https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset).
+The dataset used in this project is free and [available on Kaggle](https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset).

 ## Summary